PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

     - [ ] Equalized Odds
     - [ ] Equalized Opportunities
     - [ ] Predictive Equality
 - [ ] Write a separate Python function for each of the group fairness metrics that you defined above.
+See ```calculate_metrics.py``` file, which is provided in your personal BUAs GitHub repository.
-- [ ] Pass the unit tests listed in the test_calculate_metrics.py file, which is provided in your personal BUAs GitHub repository.
+- [ ] Pass the unit tests listed in the ```test_calculate_metrics.py``` file, which is provided in your personal BUAs GitHub repository.

 :bell: You may use AXA's [The Fairness Compass](https://www-axa-com.cdn.axa-contento-118412.eu/www-axa-com/d6324958-367e-4375-81c3-cfeb8e7ccc66_AXA_FairnessCompass-English.pdf).

-## Use-case 4: Write Python function; group fairness taxonomy
+## Use-case 5: Write Python function; group fairness taxonomy

 In this use-case, which is related to the 'Excellent' criteria of ILO 3.1, you will be asked to build, train, and evaluate a binary classification model on its group level fairness by writing a Python function that returns an appropriate fairness metric, and corresponding calculation.
 To successfully solve this use-case, you will need to use AXA's [The Fairness Compass](https://www-axa-com.cdn.axa-contento-118412.eu/www-axa-com/d6324958-367e-4375-81c3-cfeb8e7ccc66_AXA_FairnessCompass-English.pdf), and the Python functions that you wrote for use-case 3.